LIYUNG/TaiGer_Portal/README.md

 ![](/screenshot/Survey.png)

 ## Student's Background and Program Conflict Overview
-- The same programs that different want to apply are listed.
+- The same programs that different students want to apply are listed.
 - Students' background as well as their English/German Certificate is presented.
 Each student should maintain their current status.

 ![](/screenshot/background_conflict.png)